-In Maryland there aren’t any state regulations in place that require a server or bartender to be licensed in order to sell alcohol.
+In Maryland, there are no state regulations that require a server or bartender to be licensed in order to sell alcohol.

-In the state, minimum serving ages depend on (1) the type of alcoholic beverage being served and (2) local jurisdiction
+In Maryland, minimum bartending ages depend on (1) the type of alcoholic beverage being served and (2) local jurisdiction.

 Please note: Maryland statutes allow local governments to dictate their own laws concerning the age to sell or serve alcoholic beverages.
 Some local jurisdictions may have more or less restrictions.

-- For example) The county of Montgomery allows bartenders to serve/sell by the age of 18..
-While the cities like Annapolis and D.C., have set their own laws, requiring their bartenders be at least 21 years old.
+For example, The county of Montgomery allows bartenders to serve by the age of 18, While the cities like Annapolis and D.C., have set their own laws, requiring their bartenders be at least 21 years old.

 Planning on Catering Events?

 An alcohol catering license is needed if you plan to furnish alcoholic beverages at a catering event.
 It is known as a Statewide Caterer (SCAT) License.
-See COMAR 03.02.01.18.
+You can learn all about here.